SB481 (2026) Detail

 METHODOLOGY:

-This bill addresses the sale of the Sununu Youth Services Center (SYSC) property and appropriates $130 million to the Youth Development Center (YDC) Settlement Fund for the biennium ending June 30, 2027.
+This bill addresses the sale of the Sununu Youth Services Center (SYSC) property.
 The Department of Administrative Services (DAS) is directed to take possession of the SYSC property, seek a buyer, and negotiate the sale with approval required from the Governor and Council.
-If the sale is finalized on or before June 30, 2027 the proceeds shall go to the General Fund.
-If the sale is finalized after June 30, 2027 the proceeds shall go to the YDC Settlement Fund.
+Proceeds from the sale shall be deposited into the General Fund.
 The Department may also request additional appropriations to maintain the property until it is sold with approval of the Fiscal Committee and the Governor and Council.

-The Department of Administrative Services (DAS) states that, due to the absence of a current market valuation for the Sununu Youth Services Center (SYSC) property, any proceeds from its sale represent an indeterminable increase to either the General Fund or the Youth Development Center (YDC) Settlement Fund, depending on the timing of the sale.
+The Department of Administrative Services (DAS) states that, due to the absence of a current market valuation for the Sununu Youth Services Center (SYSC) property, any proceeds from its sale represent an indeterminable increase to the General Fund.
 DAS anticipates an indeterminable increase in expenditures related to property maintenance, pre-sale inspections, closing costs, and brokerage commissions, with total costs estimated to range between $500,000 and $1,000,000.
 Additionally, DAS notes uncertainty regarding when it will take possession of the property, as the site currently houses SYSC facilities and the Manchester Police Department’s horse stables.
 It is the Department’s understanding that these facilities will be vacated by the end of FY 2026, coinciding with the expected completion of the Hampstead replacement facility.

 Local revenue impacts are also indeterminable, as they depend on the final sale price, which would influence the amount of property taxes collected from the future buyer.